 - Provides service to McMaster community, external institutions and corporations

-- Offers 2-day turn around for most, regular samples
+- Offers 2-day turnaround for routine samples (depending on resource availability)

 - Will develop special projects as per client requests

-- Is one of the best equipped in Canada for the structural elucidation/analysis of unknown organic, inorganic, and biochemical materials
+- Capabilities for the structural elucidation/analysis of unknown organic, inorganic, and biochemical materials

-- Observes Standard Operating Procedures (SOPs), instrument validation and documentation practices in adherence to the guidelines of Good Laboratory/Manufacturing Practices (GLP/GMP)
+- Follows Standard Operating Procedures (SOPs), instrument validation (instrument dependent) and documentation practices

-Information regarding MRCMS services and charges is available by contacting the facility manager.
+Information regarding MRCMS services and charges is available by contacting the Facility Manager (Kirk Green).

 Facility Staff - Mass Spectrometry